stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## `pytest-workflow`

 [`pytest-workflow`](https://github.com/lumc/pytest-workflow/) has been a great stop-gap tool for us.
 It is a generalized test framework not specific to WDL, which is ultimately what makes it unwieldly for our use cases.
+The generality of `pytest-workflow` necessitates _a lot_ of boilerplate in our tests, and was proving a disincentive to writing comprehensive tests.
+Tests were a pain to write, as a lot of redundant text had to be written for hooking up inputs and outputs in a way that both `pytest-workflow` and a WDL engine could work with.

 The WDL community should have a better solution than a generic test framework.

 That said, if you are familiar with pytest-workflow, you will likely see some similarities between it and my proposal.
 I've leaned on the existing designs used in pytest-workflow, and made them more specific and ergonomic for WDL.
+There are 3 primary ways this RFC distinguishes itself from pytest-workflow:

+1. Understanding IO for WDL, eliminating boilerplate
+2. Matrix testing to increase test depth
+3. Advanced builtin assertions

+The third point is more aspirational than concrete for the initial release.
+See [future-possibilities] for elaboration.

 REVIEWERS: I can elaborate further if asked